Back to BusinessMindedPinoy.com

 The Test Selling Phase: How to Start

 Don't try to offer everything.
-Start with your best product or service.
-This helps you:
+Start with your best product to perfect your offering, build reputation, understand preferences, and manage inventory.

 Checklist Before Registering Your Business